bisdn/bisdn.github.io/examples/README.rst

 ========

 This chapter serves the purpose of adding baseboxd's example configurations.
-These examples are also available on 'baseboxd github page <https://github.com/bisdn/basebox/tree/master/examples>'_ as scripts to be run on the Basebox controller.
+These examples are also available on `baseboxd github page <https://github.com/bisdn/basebox/tree/master/examples>`_ as scripts to be run on the Basebox controller.

 Physical Topology
 =================